PD-Mera/Dogs-Cats-Classification/README.md

-# Dogs and Cats Classification
+# Image Classification Task

+This repo build a classification pipeline and example for dogs and cats classification

 ## Dependencies and Installation